This is an abridged version of the essay The Next Chapter written by Rabbi Sacks in 2011.

 The Parsha in a Nutshell

 Chayei Sarah opens with Sarah’s passing at the age of 127.
-Avraham purchases the Machpelah Cave in Hevron from Ephron the Hittite for 400 silver shekels to bury her.
+Avraham purchases the Cave of Machpelah in Chevron from Ephron the Hittite for 400 silver shekels to bury her.
 Then he sends his servant, Eliezer, to Charan to find a wife for Yitzchak.
 Reaching a well, Eliezer prays for a sign, asking that the woman who offers water to him and his camels be the one chosen for Yitzchak.
 Rivka, the daughter of Betuel, passes this test and is brought back to marry Yitzchak.

 Avraham later marries Keturah, and has more sons, but designates Yitzchak as his sole heir.
 Avraham dies at 175 and is buried next to Sarah by Yitzchak and Yishmael.